-In the same way that we try to make our practice (another unavoidable “curse”) as interesting and enjoyable as possible, we can do several things to help lighten the load of our uncomfortable (and unavoidable) extensions:
+In the same way that we try to make our practice (another unavoidable “curse”) as interesting and enjoyable as possible, there are many ways by which we can lighten the load of our uncomfortable (and unavoidable) extensions:

-1: MAINTAIN THEM FOR AS LITTLE TIME AS POSSIBLE
+1: MAINTAIN EXTENSIONS FOR AS LITTLE TIME AS POSSIBLE

 Even in passages that seem to be entirely and unavoidably in extended position, we have several ways by which we can reduce the amount of time that we are actually playing in the extended position